 Step #4: Input your scoring criteria into the tool.

 After allocating your point values to your scoring criteria outline, now it’s time to input these values into the HubSpot Lead Scoring tool.
-Depending on how much information you have, and how much criteria you’ve laid out, this will impact the amount of time you spend doing this.
+How much information you have and how many criteria you’ve laid out will impact the amount of time you spend doing this.

-The tool is rather intuitive, but here’s a screenshot to give you an idea of what setting a few criteria in your portal looks like:
+The tool is relatively intuitive, but here’s a screenshot to give you an idea of what sets a few criteria in your portal looks like:

 Step #5: Set up lists and workflows.

 You’re almost done!
 The last step is to create the smart lists and workflows that work harmoniously to assign a value to your contacts’ “Lifecycle Stage” property in HubSpot.

 Creating Your Lists

 First, create a smart list for your marketing qualified leads, and name it something like HubSpot Lead Scoring: MQLs.
 The two criteria in the list—separated by an AND, not an OR—should specify that the lead has a HubSpot Score greater than or equal to the lower number in your criteria.